Miksus/jubox/README.md

 ---

 ## Features
 - Convenient object oriented API for Jupyter Notebooks.
+- API includes:
-- Load, save and run notebooks and get cells containing
+    - Load, save and run notebooks in Python
+    - Conveniently select specific cells using tags, source, regex or the type
+    - Conveniently select specific outputs of a cell and render it to HTML or plain text
     - Render Jupyter Notebooks in a Jupyter Notebook!

 ## Test
 Pytest was chosen as testing suites.
 Tests are found in test directory inside the source.